 NARRATOR: On Tuesday, July 15th, 2003, an order terminating the Timberland v.
 Quinton, et al. lawsuit was issued by the United States District Court for the District of Columbia.
 In a moment, the nature and results of that order.

 ANNOUNCER: Mmmm, coffee.
 Are you a proud member of Team Lickspittle and a fan of Blognet?
 Why not sip your coffee from a Hogewash!
 Murum Aries Attigit Coffee Mug?
 Murum Aries Attigit, Res Judicata, Team Lickspittle, The Grand Hog, Collateral Estoppel, and Johnny Atsign merchandise is available exclusively at The Hogewash Store.
 Drop by today, spend some money, and show your support for Team Lickspittle.
-You can also show your support by hitting the Tip Jar or by doing your Amazon shopping via the link on the Home page.
+Or hit the Tip Jar.
+They’re both ways you can support the Team.

 NARRATOR: On Tuesday, July 15th, 2003, an order terminating the Timberland v.
 Quinton, et al. lawsuit was issued by the United States District Court for the District of Columbia.
 The order states that the case was dismissed with prejudice against the two remaining defendants, Quinton and Mallard, pursuant to a side agreement among the parties.
 The matter did not come to trial, and there were no findings with respect to any of Timberland’s claims.